paulmartinetti/twatch-take8/README.md

 <p>Repository name - WakeupFromSensor2</p>

 <p>
 Author - experienced dad and programmer, new to Arduino, C++, got a couple ttgo 2020s for my 12 yo son and me.
 We like the retro look.
-A flick of the wrist wakes up the watch from light sleep.
+Make the watch level to activate the display.
 Battery lasts all day.
 While awake, if screen is touched, Wifi connection updates time, then displays weather in a text readout, then back to sleep
 <br>
 <br>
 Instructions if you are new to Arduino:<br>